sketch-hq/SketchAPI/docs/pages/file-format-coordinates.md

 #### Layer with a parent

-When placed inside an artboard, the triangle's position is relative to it, identical to the inspector values.
+When placed inside an artboard, the triangle’s position is relative to it, identical to the inspector values.

 <img src="/images/developer/file-format-coordinates-frame-parent.png"
      alt="Coordinates of a triangle placed in the same place of the canvas but as part of an artboard."